javiroberts/javiroberts.github.io/content/posts/deploying-an-aks-cluster-using-terraform.md

 ## Closing statement

 So far we've created a cluster and configured everything with terraform.
-In the next post we will install ArgoCD and create some CI/CD pipelines implementing GitOps methodology.
+In following posts we will install ArgoCD and create some CI/CD pipelines implementing GitOps methodology.

-Thanks for reading this post!
+Thanks for reading.
 If you liked it or want to contact me, give me a follow in any of my social media or shoot me an email.

-See you in the next one!